pekkaalenius/MyCruise/README.md

 python mcx_to_leaflet.py directoryname - saves all mcx and mkx files in the defined directory as maps

 The Python script mcx_to_map.py makes maps or route for maps.
 This includes the actions of mcx_to_leaflet.py. running mcx_to_map.py -h gives the usegae with options.
+The routine can produce Leaflet, GMT, ODV and KML compatible files.